-The incontestability clause states that if the policy holder made false or misstatements on the policy application and dies within the first two years, the insurance company may decline to pay the death benefits.
-Like the life insurance suicide exclusion, this is also renewed if a person replaced their old life insurance policy with a new one.
+The incontestability clause states that if the policyholder made false or misstatements on the policy application and dies within the first two years, the insurance company may decline to pay the death benefits.
+Like the life insurance suicide exclusion, this is also renewed if a person replaced their old policy with a new one.

 Does Suicide Void Life Insurance?

 Suicide can void the policy if it occurs less than two years after the life insurance went into effect.
-Apart from insurance companies denying the benefits if the cause of death was unclear, the only other major way that they can void the policy under these circumstances is if the policy holder made misstatements on the application form.
+Apart from insurance companies denying the benefits if the cause of death was unclear, the only other significant way that they can void the policy under these circumstances is if the policyholder made misstatements on the application form.

-Generally speaking, the misstatements can really be anything that was not true at the time which the policy holder applied for the life insurance.
-It is par for the course that all life insurance companies will go over the application forms after the death of the policy holder to check and see if there were any misstatements or wrong information which could void the policy.
+The misstatements can really be anything that was not true at the time which the policyholder applied for the life insurance.
+It is par for the course that all life insurers will go over the application forms after the death of the policyholder to check and see if there were any misstatements or wrong information which could void the policy.

 How to Get Life Insurance that Covers Suicide?

-It is difficult to get life insurance that will cover suicide in the first two years of the policy.
+It is difficult to get such a policy that will cover suicide in the first two years of the policy.
 That clause is present to protect companies from individuals who only want to benefit their families financially if they should take their own life.

-His $10 million life insurance policy was just seven months old and the insurance company responded by launching an extended investigation.
-Eventually, the life insurance company paid an undisclosed amount to settle the lawsuit brought by lawyers represented Ledger’s daughter who was the beneficiary.
+His $10 million life insurance policy was just seven months old, and the insurance company responded by launching an extensive investigation.
+Eventually, the company paid an undisclosed amount to settle the lawsuit brought by lawyers represented Ledger’s daughter, who was the beneficiary.

-There are actually many cases in which insurance companies either contest the death of an individual under unclear circumstances as a suicide to avoid paying a large benefit.
-So, while a clear case of suicide will void a life insurance policy if it happens during the first two years, insurance companies have shown a willingness to contest in court large life insurance benefits where the policy holder died under circumstances that were unclear.
+There are many cases in which insurance companies either contest the death of an individual under unclear circumstances as suicide to avoid paying an enormous benefit.
+So, while a clear example of suicide will void a life insurance policy if it happens during the first two years, insurance companies have shown a willingness to contest in court substantial life insurance benefits where the policyholder died under unclear circumstances.